Skip to Content

 Don’t believe me?

-Just give your kid a ton of toys and watch what they do.
+Just give your kid a lot of toys at once and watch what they do.

 Do they ignore the clutter and focus on one you and play with it at length?